Alleti Maheshwar Reddy

 Alleti Maheshwar Reddy is an Indian politician and a member of the 3rd Telangana Assembly representing Nirmal Assembly constituency.
 He is also the floor leader of the Bharatiya Janata Party in the assembly.

 He earlier served as the member of Andhra Pradesh Legislative Assembly from 2009 to 2014 representing Praja Rajyam Party.

+Early life and education

+Maheshwar Reddy was born in Nirmal, Telangana to A. Padmanabha Reddy and his spouse.
+His father was a prominent local figure who served as the Ex-Municipal Chairman of Nirmal.

+He completed his schooling at St. Paul’s High School and later pursued higher education, earning a Post Graduate Diploma in Business Management (PGDBM).
+He is also a graduate in Bachelor of Arts from Osmania University.